cbouy/ProLIF/README.md

 conda install -c rdkit rdkit
 ```

-Once this is done, you can download the package with Pip:
+Once this is done, you can download and install the package with Pip:
 ```
 pip install prolif
 ```

 ## Usage

+ProLIF is a command-line tool, so open a terminal and use the `prolif` command with the following arguments:

 ```
 INPUT arguments: